Goodwillie Calculus via Adjunction and LS Cocategory: Dual adjunction

 The previous first step was to consider the natural model for a homotopy limit and its adjoint.
 In a similar way, we can consider the natural model for a homotopy colimit, following Dugger\cite[Section 8.10]{duggerPrimer}.
+For more on tensoring diagrams, see section \ref{sec:bckgd}.